joeyhark/infogol_scraper/README.md

 `results.py` - yeilds dataframe with results from played matches

 *Non-Functional*
 `combine.py` - aims to combine dataframes from notplayed.py and results.py and calculate bet result and profit/loss
-`test.py` - test script with changing uses

 **Issues/Improvements:**
 - [ ] Warn user if given dates are out of range (ongoing games, future games).
 Maintain functionality for capturing past games in date range after warning.